Assessment for Historical Newspapers: Globe and Mail by Durham - Module 4: Content

 Question Answer Notes Images

 Do videos include described video, or if not, is there a text equivalent of the video provided on the same page or via a link?
-Not Applicable No videos in database.
+Not Applicable No videos in database. no images

 If the video includes described video or a text equivalent of the video, is it an accurate description of the video contents?
-Not Applicable
+Not Applicable no images

 Audio Accessibility